 Also, ADX does not give entry or exit signals.
 It does, however, give you some perspective on where the stock is in the trend.
 Low readings and you have a trading range or the beginning of a trend.

 How is it used?

-Generally, stocks that are in a strong uptrend should be bought and held until one or more momentum indicators, such as the RSI or CCI indicate a sign of weakness.
-Stocks that are in a trading range, i.e., moving sideways within a tight range should be analyzed using an oscillator indicator, such as the stochastic oscillator for entry and exit points.
+Generally, stocks that are in a strong uptrend should be bought and held until one or more momentum indicators, such as the RSI or the CCI indicate a sign of weakness.
+Stocks that are in a trading range, i.e., moving sideways within a tight range should be analyzed using an oscillator indicator, such as the Stochastic Oscillator for entry and exit points.

 When ADX is between 0 and 20 it indicates that the stock is in a trading range and you'd need an oscillator indicator to determine entry and exit points.

 When ADX moves above 20 it indicates the beginning of a trend, though it could be an uptrend or a downtrend so remember to verify whether it is an uptrend or a downtrend before you commit to the trade.